What is it all about?

 At the request of Seven Towns, a British company which, inter alia, manages the intellectual property rights in the ‘Rubik’s cube’, the European Union Intellectual Property Office (EUIPO) in 1999 carried the following cube form as a three-dimensional EU mark for ‘ three-dimensional puzzles”:

-In 2006, Simba Toys, a German toy manufacturer, applied to EUIPO for
+In 2006, Simba Toys, a German toy manufacturer, applied to the EUIPO for a declaration of invalidity of this three-dimensional mark

-Annulment of that three-dimensional mark, inter alia, on the ground that it contains a technical solution consisting of its rotability and that such a solution can only be protected by a patent and not as a trade mark.
+on the grounds, inter alia, that it contained a technical solution consisting in its rotatability and that such a solution could only be protected by a patent and not as a trademark.

 EUIPO rejected the application and Simba Toys brought an action before the General Court of the European Union seeking annulment of the EUIPO decision.